-Our paper builds on work in the scientific literature on the frequency of pandemics including Marani et al. (2021), Carlson et al. (2021), and Bernstein et al. (2022) as well as an economics literature on the economic costs of specific past pandemics (cited above) and the expected costs of future pandemics (Fan et al. 2018; Nakamura et al. 2013, Keogh-Brown et al. 2009, Martin and Pindyck 2015, Martin and Pindyck 2017, Jaimeson and Summers 2015).
+Our paper builds on work in the scientific literature on the frequency of pandemics including Marani et al. (2021), Carlson et al. (2021), and Bernstein et al. (2022) as well as an economics literature on the economic costs of specific past pandemics (cited above) and the expected costs of future pandemics (Fan et al. 2018; Nakamura et al. 2013, Keogh-Brown et al. 2009, Martin and Pindyck 2015, Martin and Pindyck 2017).
 The epidemiological component of our analysis draws on methods that account for progress in the world's ability to moderate the impact of pandemics in modern times.
-We expand on previous literature on the cost-effectiveness of pandemic preparedness including increased surveillance (Bernstein et al. 2022), research and development (Crank et al. 2019), vaccines including building up stockpiles (Meltzer, Cox, and Fukuda 1990; Prager, Wei, and Rose 2017; Schoenbaum 1987), and all of the above (Yamey et al. 2017).
+We expand on previous literature on the cost-effectiveness of pandemic preparedness including increased surveillance (Bernstein et al. 2022), research and development (Crank et al. 2019), vaccines including building up stockpiles (Meltzer et al. 1999; Prager et al. 2016; Schoenbaum 1987), and all of the above (Yamey et al. 2017).
 Our model of the benefits of accelerating the pace of vaccination during a pandemic and the net benefits of investing in supply capacity draws on Castillo et al. (2021), Ahuja et al. (2021), and Athey et al. (2022).

 The paper is outlined as follows.
 Section 2 reviews and adapts analysis on the frequency and epidemics of varying intensities.
-After synthesizing estimates of various losses from epidemics, Section 3 derives a relationship between total losses and mortality intensity.
+After synthesizing estimates of various losses from epidemics, Sect.
+3 derives a relationship between total losses and mortality intensity.
 Section 4 provides a conceptual discussion of a program to accelerate widespread vaccine availability by investing in pre-pandemic preparedness.
-Section 5 sets out the formal model for evaluating the program's expected net benefits, and Section 6 presents the results.
-Section 7 discusses whether international cooperation is needed to achieve these gains, and Section 8 concludes.
-Details behind some derivations are provided in the appendix.
+Section 5 sets out the formal model for evaluating the program's expected net benefits, and Sect.
+6 presents the results.
+Section 7 discusses whether international cooperation is needed to achieve these gains, and Sect.
+8 concludes.
+Details behind some derivations are provided in Appendix.